-At first, sign in to the Google Merchant Center Account and click on that gear (⚙) icon.
-Choose the Business information option under the TOOLS tab.
+First, sign in to the Google Merchant Center Account and click on that gear (⚙) icon.
+Choose the Business Information option under the TOOLS tab.

 If you submit a valid website URL, you will get three different verification methods.
 These are –